 What is it?

 Cupping is an ancient technique used by Sports, Remedial Massage & Myotherapists to improve flexibility, loosen fascia, and help with pain.
-Cupping dates back to ancient Egypt, Chinese and Middle Eastern cultures.
+This treatment technique dates back to ancient Egypt, Chinese and Middle Eastern cultures.
 It has been described by Egyptians as early as 1550 B.C in the Ebers Papyrus.

-It is used in conjunction with other remedial massage techniques such as trigger point therapy or deep tissue massage to improve the effect of a massage treatment.
+Cupping is often used in conjunction with other remedial massage techniques such as trigger point therapy or deep tissue massage to improve the effect of a massage treatment.

-Massage Therapists place several cups on your body and take out oxygen from the cups by using a flame or a rubber pump that creates a vacuum.
+Massage Therapists place several cups on your body and take out oxygen from the cups by using a flame or a rubber pump creating a vacuum.

 As the air is sucked out your skin will rise up into the cup.
-You skin will redden as blood is drawn closer to the skin.
-Some therapists will tell you that this redness in toxins and chemicals being sucked out of your body.
-Unfortunately this is not proven and it is more than likely just blood being drawn closed to the skin by the suctioning affect.
+Your skin will redden as blood is drawn closer to the skin.
+Some therapists will tell you that this redness is toxins and chemicals being sucked out of your body.
+This however, is not proven and it is more than likely just blood being drawn close to the skin by the suctioning effect.